Decision-making procedure and remuneration principles

 - The Board of Directors decides on the payment of performance-based remuneration annually after the end of the incentive period.

-- The share of performance-based remuneration of total remuneration shall increase along with an increase in the person’s responsibility and capacity to influence the results of other Varma employees and the success of the company.
+- The share of performance-based remuneration of total remuneration shall increase along with an increase in the person’s responsibility and capacity to influence the performance of other Varma employees and the success of the company.

 - Compliance with the norms regulating the activities is also considered when making remuneration decisions.
 Performance-based remuneration is not paid or is recovered as an unjustified gain if it turns out that the person in question has behaved contrary to Varma’s internal guidelines or ethical principles, legislation, or official regulations or guidelines.